How to Get Rid of Bloat Fast... And For Good

 Indigestion is a common symptom of being bloated

 For example, you wake up with a flat tummy, feeling great, and ready to tackle the day.
 But soon after your first meal, that all changes.
 Your clothes are tight, you feel lousy, and you’re dreading the events ahead.
-This typically occurs because your body isn’t able to fully digest a food or a specific ingredient in your food that you’ve eaten.
+This typically occurs because your body isn’t able to fully digest a food or a specific ingredient that you’ve eaten.

 Who knew dehydration would trigger your bloat?

-What eating habits cause bloating?
+Which eating habits cause bloating?

 - Eating too fast